Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/03-reference-material/01-quickstart.md

 {: .normal-title }
 > Support for non-PBS-Torque schedulers
 >
 > Currently, only support for PBS-Torque has been included in the _{{ site.title }}_.
 Dedicated integration of additional environments is intended for future releases.
 Generic snakemake profiles are currently available should you wish to manually integrate a different environments profile.
+Please be advised that we have made alterations to the standard Snakemake rule format to accommodate resource declarations.
+For more information, please see the section on the [PBS/Torque bach scheduler](/workflow-configuration/environment/pbs-torque).
 >
 > Documentation is available for [Snakemake Profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) and a repository of standardized profiles is available on [GitHub](https://github.com/snakemake-profiles/doc).